 If you are divorced or otherwise separated from the other parent of your child, you must decide on a plan for custody.
 It can be nearly impossible to understand the full scope of family law as it relates to custody options for a child.
 Arizona Family Law Attorneys can step in when your custody situation seems too much to handle.
 With our breadth of knowledge in family and custody law, we can provide solutions to ensure successful co-parenting and a bright and stable future for your child.
-If you’re a Phoenix resident in the midst of a custody battle, talk to a lawyer at Phoenix family law attorneys as soon as possible to best understand your custody options.
+If you’re a Phoenix resident in the midst of a custody battle, talk to a lawyer focused on family law as soon as possible to best understand your custody options.

 What Different Types of Custody Exist?